UnusualBacon465/NTMReforged/readme.md

 # Hbm-NTM-1.21.1
 This is a port of hbm ntm to 1.21.1

+Thanks to RedstoneStick for the raw ores and blocks.

 This is for 1.21.1!
 For 1.7.10 and 1.12.2, check out these projects: